Pioneer High School (Ann Arbor, Michigan): History

 Founded in 1856, Pioneer High School has held several names and occupied various buildings.
 First known as the Union School, the institution opened on October 5, 1856.
 The school was later renamed Ann Arbor High School, and its yearbook, The Omega, was first published in 1884.
 In 1904, Ann Arbor High School burned down, and the rebuilt high school opened in 1906 at the corner of Huron and State Streets in Ann Arbor.
 This structure was later known as the Frieze Building after it was sold to the University of Michigan in 1956; it was demolished by the university in early 2007 to make way for the new North Quad residence hall.
 Through a local essay contest run by The Ann Arbor News, the mascot nickname, the Pioneers, was chosen in 1936.

 Land for a new, larger building was purchased from the University of Michigan in 1950.
 The new site, on West Stadium Blvd west of South Main Street, is directly southwest of the University of Michigan Football Stadium and had been used for game day parking, a tradition that continues under school district ownership.
 Construction of the new Ann Arbor High School building started in 1953 and was completed in time for all classes to move the new location for the fall of 1956.
-By the 1960s, the new building had already reached capacity, and thus the school board established Huron High School on the city's east side as the city's second comprehensive high school.
+By the 1960s, the new building had already reached capacity, and thus the school board established Huron High School on the city's east side as the city's second comprehensive high school, a much more academically advanced school.
 The old school was renamed to Pioneer High School starting in 1968.
 Huron began operating as a separate school during the 1968–69 school year, before Huron's building was completed, so students from the old and new schools shared the Pioneer building that year on a split schedule with Pioneer students attending classes in the morning and Huron students in the afternoon.

 In 1971, Pioneer II, an experimental offshoot of Pioneer High School, was established.
 The school utilized a small, self-selected group of Pioneer faculty and students working under "free-school" principles, and eventually became Earthworks High School before merging with Community High School in 1978.

 Pioneer High School was the first high school in the US to have a planetarium, which was donated to the school in 1956 by the Argus Camera Company.
 As of October 2012, it held the record for being the longest continuously run planetarium in a school in the western hemisphere.

 As of July 2023, the principal is Desmond G. Smith.